-We’ve grown into a $5 billion company with 10 million customers in just ten years.
+We’ve grown into a multi-billion dollar company with over 10 million customers in just ten years.
 And our hyper-growth isn’t coming to an end anytime soon.
 So what does this mean for our stock offer?
 If you’re thinking of joining Wise, this blog answers your most frequently asked questions.

 This guide covers: